The Enlargement of the Union

 • Article 49 of the Treaty on European Union (TEU) establishes which states may apply;

-• Article 2 of the TEU describes the EU’s founding values.
+• Article 2 TEU describes the EU’s founding values.

 Objectives